-He is known for both directing and designing productions, most recently directing Pagliacci (The Clowns) for Opera North as part of their ‘Little Greats’ season, for which he also designed and lit all six productions.
-In 2016 he directed the prologue of Tales of Hoffmann, designed and directed alongside directors Christopher Alden, Inga Levant und Nigel Lowery in a composite production for Wuppertaler Buhnen und Sinfonieorchester.
-Other productions directed by Charles include Elektra (Royal Opera House), Don Quichotte and Idomeneo (Grange Park), Joshua, Rigoletto and Oedipus Rex (Opera North), Cosi fan Tutte (Mid-Wales Opera), the song-cycle The Sea and its Shore by John Woolrich (Almeida Opera Festival), and Maria di Rohan (Wexford).
+Productions that he has both directed and designed include, most recently Pagliacci (The Clowns) for Opera North as part of their ‘Little Greats’ season, for which he also designed and lit all six productions, Tristan und Isolde for Teatro Nacional São Carlos; the prologue of Tales of Hoffmann, designed and directed alongside directors Christopher Alden, Inga Levant und Nigel Lowery in a composite production for Wuppertaler Buhnen und Sinfonieorchester.
+Other productions directed and designed by Charles include Elektra (Royal Opera House), Don Quichotte and Idomeneo (Grange Park), Joshua, Rigoletto and Oedipus Rex (Opera North), Cosi fan Tutte (Mid-Wales Opera), the song-cycle The Sea and its Shore by John Woolrich (Almeida Opera Festival), and Maria di Rohan (Wexford).

-His designs in the UK include: for the Royal Opera House Adriana Lecouvreur (also Metropolitan Opera, Paris, Barcelona, Vienna, San Francisco and Bastille), Faust (also Monte Carlo, Lille, Trieste and Australia), Elektra and Werther (and Paris-Bastille); for English National Opera Norma (also Bordeaux), the Olivier-nominated A Midsummer Night’s Dream (also Moscow), Lucia di Lammermoor (Göteborg, Washington and Canadian Opera), Jenufa and Makropulos Affair (also Prague); for Opera North Gianni Schichhi and Tosca (also Australia).
+His designs in the UK include: for the Royal Opera House Adriana Lecouvreur (also Metropolitan Opera, Paris, Barcelona, Vienna, San Francisco and Bastille), Faust (also Monte Carlo, Lille, Trieste and Australia), Elektra and Werther (and Paris-Bastille); for English National Opera Norma (also Bordeaux), the Olivier-nominated A Midsummer Night’s Dream (also Moscow), Lucia di Lammermoor (also Teatro Real Madrid, Bonn, Norweigian Opera, Göteborg, Washington and Canadian Opera), Jenufa (also Santa Fe and Houston) and Makropulos Affair (also Bonn and Prague); for Opera North Greek Passion, Gianni Schichhi and Tosca (also Australia).

 Praise for Adriana Lecouvreur: